Variational Autoencoder

 plt.show()

-# lets intialize the model and setup some hyperparameters for training
+# lets initialize the model and setup some hyperparameters for training

 _model = VariationalAutoencoder()